igolovko3/igolovko3.github.io/pages/about.md

 [Full CV]({{ site.url }}/cv.pdf)

 I am a PhD Student in Statistics and Computer Science at Università Bocconi (Milan).
+My research interests include but are not limited to:
+* Network Analysis
+* Statistical Machine Learning

-Research interests: Network Analysis, Statistical Machine Learning, Bayesian Nonparametric Methods
+* Bayesian Nonparametric Methods